-Most App Store listings die at the subtitle — the second highest-CTR field on the page gets a generic tagline that wastes every character.
-These prompts squeeze the title, subtitle, promo text, and screenshot captions into compounding ranking + conversion work.
-When a version ships, take the same audience picture into drafting release notes with AI so the listing copy and the “What’s New” panel reinforce each other.
+Most App Store listings die at the subtitle.
+It is one of the two highest-CTR fields on the page, and a generic tagline wastes all 30 of its characters.
+These 12 prompts squeeze the title, subtitle, promotional text, and screenshot captions into copy that earns keyword ranking and converts the install.
+When a version ships, feed the same audience picture into drafting release notes with AI so your listing and the “What’s New” panel reinforce each other instead of repeating.

 Best for